sws2apps/jw-epub-parser/TRANSLATION.md

 ## Get started

+To enhance parsing for a language, make sure first that EPUB is available for that language on jw.org.

 1. Open the [JW EPUB Parser](https://crowdin.com/project/cpe-jw-epub-parser) project on Crowdin
 2. Find your locale and start translation.
 Find more details in [guide for volunteer translators](https://support.crowdin.com/for-volunteer-translators/)